Employee productivity is falling. A 2016 Report by the US Bureau of Labor confirmed that employees are now less productive than before.

 Call centers focus on metrics to track efficiency like TAT, first response time, issue patterns, call queues, average handling time, and so on.
 But customer feedback is the most important metric to track effectiveness.
 And barely anybody tracks it.

-Customer feedback is not to be confused with CSAT.
+Customer feedback is not to be confused with the customers’ experience (CSAT).
 CSAT is a score that an external auditor arrives at after getting feedback from a sample set of customers.
 It arrives once a month or once a quarter.

 Customer feedback, on the other hand, is a mechanism to collect feedback from existing customers on an ongoing basis.